Ottoman Empire Circle of Justice: General overview

 Justice is happiness, the well-being of the world."

 Essential elements

-The most important theoretical underpinning of their efforts, and of Ottoman rule generally, was a philosophy of government known as the Circle of Justice.
-Adapted from a long tradition of political ideas originated by the Sumerians, the governing principles of the Circle of Justice describe a compact between a sovereign and the populace he rules.
-In summary form, the Circle of Justice is often expressed in the following way (sometimes elegantly written in a circle): No power without troops, No troops without money, No money without prosperity, No prosperity without justice and good administration.
-The ultimate success of a ruler thus derives from his ability to recognize the mutually constitutive relationships between political power, military force, prosperity, and justice for his people.
-With no beginning and no end, the Circle of Justice suggests that power resides in the totality of the whole, not in any one place or person.
-Every point of the circle is equal and essential.
-God, of course, stands above all, casting his shadow on earth through the person of the sultan.
+The Circle of Justice articulated what were considered to be the four essential elements of a successful, just Middle Eastern state: the King's authority, the army, the wealth of the state, and the peasantry.
+The success of each element of the circle was dependent upon the success of the others.
+Also implicit in these elements is the state's reliance upon shari'a law as the basis for society and justice.

 The King's Authority

 The ultimate authority and sovereignty of the sultan was an essential element of the Circle of Justice, for the sultan was considered to be ruling with divine blessing or even divine appointment.
-This religious backing meant that the sultan's ultimate authority and power was considered to be an essential element, underscoring the essentiality of religious law in the pre-modern period of the Ottoman Empire.
+This religious backing meant that the sultan's ultimate authority and power were considered to be an essential element, underscoring the essentiality of religious law in the pre-modern period of the Ottoman Empire.